-Provisions of Our Certificate of Incorporation and Bylaws, as Well as Delaware Law and Certain Banking Laws, Could Delay or Prevent a Takeover of Us by a Third Party the Company, despite the possible benefit to the Company's stockholders, or otherwise adversely affect the market price of the Company's common stock.
+Provisions of the Company's certificate of incorporation and bylaws, the corporate law of the State of Delaware and state and federal banking laws, including regulatory approval requirements, could delay, defer or prevent a third party from acquiring the Company, despite the possible benefit to the Company's stockholders, or otherwise adversely affect the market price of the Company's common stock.
 These provisions include supermajority voting requirements for certain business combinations and advance notice requirements for nominations for election to the Company's board of directors and for proposing matters that stockholders may act on at stockholder meetings.
 In addition, the Company is subject to Delaware law, which among other things prohibits the Company from engaging in a business combination with any interested stockholder for a period of three years from the date the person became an interested stockholder unless certain conditions are met.
 These provisions may discourage potential takeover attempts, discourage bids for the Company's common stock at a premium over market price or adversely affect the market price of and the voting and other rights of the holders of the Company's common stock.
 These provisions could also discourage proxy contests and make it more difficult for you and other stockholders to elect directors other than candidates nominated by the Board.